 Answered By: Vicki Sciuk Last Updated: Mar 27, 2018 Views: 33

-Berkeley also has a large collection of Streaming Videos which are purchased with a license that allows them to be shown legally in a classroom or embedded in Blackboard.
-Faculty can embed segments of films, and create an assignment by adding questions.
+Berkeley also has a large collection of Streaming Videos which have been purchased with a license that allows them to be shown legally in a classroom or embedded in Blackboard.
+Faculty can embed segments of films and create an assignment by adding questions.
 There are also Hollywood movies available to stream or add to Blackboard, on the Motion Pictures page.

 But any DVD that is marked for "home use only" is for private entertainment, and should only be watched in one's home.
 These films are not licensed to be shown in a classroom, just as you cannot rent a movie from Redbox or Netflix and screen it in a public space.

 If you have questions about PPR or requesting a movie with rights for your class, please contact your campus librarian.